CryoGARS-Glaciology/planet_tile2img/README.md

 ```
 where 2021-06 is the starting month and 2021-12 is the ending month.
 Images will be downloaded an processed from June 1, 2021 to December 31, 2021.

-## Installation of the CautoRIFT environment with micromamba on MacOS
+## Installation of the CautoRIFT environment with micromamba

 (0)	Install micromamba
 ```